 - Programmed by: Filament Games

-- Special thanks to all those who gave feedback on the prototypes for Version 1.0, including those who work on or with Wisconsin dairy farms.
-Full credits appear at the end of the game.
+- Special thanks to all those who gave feedback on the prototypes and Version 1.0, including those who work on or with Wisconsin dairy farms.
+Full credits appear within the game.

 - New UW-Madison app designed to make happier, healthier cows.
 October 20, 2023.
 By Barry Adams.
 Wisconsin State Journal.

 - UW Develops ‘Game’ Changer In Cow Handling.
 October 15, 2023.
 Article and interview with Stephanie Hoff.
 Midwest Farm Report.
 (10 minutes).

 - Engage, train ag’s future leaders with ‘Serious Education Games’.
 October 13, 2023.
 By Haley Laufenberg.
 Feed & Grain.